xuchunyang/epkg/README.md

-# A basic website for browser Emacs packages
+# A basic website for browse Emacs packages

 These packages data is provided by the Emacsmirror package database:https://github.com/emacsmirror/epkgs